RockefellerArchiveCenter/rockarch.org/collections/information-for-researchers.md

 prior arrangements with the Reference team, the RAC will provide transportation to and from RAC for the following trains:

-- Departs Grand Central 8:46 a.m. <br/>Arrives Tarrytown 9:23 a.m.
+- Departs Grand Central 8:46 a.m.
+Arrives Tarrytown 9:23 a.m.
 - Departs Tarrytown 5:34 p.m.
-(Van leaves RAC at 5:15 p.m.) <br/>Arrives Grand Central 6:17 p.m
+(Van leaves RAC at 5:15 p.m.)
+Arrives Grand Central 6:17 p.m

 The train schedule may be subject to change, so be sure to check the [Metro- North web site](http://www.mta.info) to verify departure times.
 If you come